-Project Development is poorly understood by the Project Management and Engineering industries (EPCM) who are usually focused on aspects which lead to early over engineering which wastes money.
-Ingwe intimately understands the various developer worlds and assist project developers to identify what is required, when to optimize capital and determine cash-flow requirements.
+Project Development is poorly understood by the Project Management and Engineering industries (EPCM) who are usually focused on aspects which lead to early over engineering and ineffective use of development capital.
+Ingwe understands the various developer worlds and assist project developers to identify what is required, when to optimize capital and determine cash-flow requirements.

 Project developers play a very unique role and as such project development has a very specific process with unique requirements.
 The developer focus areas are: